Agile-Labs-Tech/agilelabs-isms-policy/BCP/README.md

 ## Orders of succession and delegations of authority

 Orders of succession are pre prepared to provide clarity of senior leadership roles in the event that individuals in these roles, whether they will be decision-making or management roles are unavailable.
-A delegation authority provides successors with the legal authorization to act on behalf of critical positions within the organaisation for specific purposes and duties.
+A delegation authority provides successors with the legal authorization to act on behalf of critical positions within the organisation for specific purposes and duties.

 | Position to be Succeeded | Successors | Delegated Authorities | Activation and Termination Triggers |
 | --- | --- | --- | --- |